git4example/genai-fsx-workshop-on-eks-auto/content/150_module1_fsx_perf/122_DynamicProvisioning.md

 sed -i'' -e "s/S3_TEST_BUCKET/$S3_TEST_BUCKET/g" fsxL-storage-class.yaml
 :::

-3. Verify replaced values are correct.
+3. Lets inspect the fsxL-storage-class.yaml file, to verify the replaced values are correct.

 ::code[cat fsxL-storage-class.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-::::expand{header="Click to expand the section to understand the settings defined in the fsxL-storage-class.yaml file"}
+::::expand{header="Click to expand - Understanding the value fields in the fsxL-storage-class.yaml file"}

 * **subnetId** – The subnet ID that the Amazon FSx for Lustre file system should be created in.
 Amazon FSx for Lustre is not supported in all Availability Zones.
 Open the Amazon FSx for Lustre console at `https://console.aws.amazon.com/fsx/` to confirm that the subnet that you want to use is in a supported Availability Zone.
 The subnet can include your nodes, or can be a different subnet or VPC.
 If the subnet that you specify is not the same subnet that you have nodes in, then your VPCs must be connected, and you must ensure that you have the necessary ports open in your security groups.